Female wrestling comes to Liberal High School

-Female wrestling in high schools are rapidly growing after being approved by KSHSAA and southwestern high schools like Liberal are looking to implement it into their school.
+LIBERAL, Kan.
+(KSNW) – Female wrestling in high schools is rapidly growing after being approved by KSHSAA, and in southwest Kansas, high schools like Liberal are looking to implement it into their school.

 Monday, the Liberal athletic director and wrestling coach presented the proposal to add the girls wrestling to the list of high school activities.